Spectral gap of convex combination of a random permutation and a bistochastic matrix: Intermediate construction

-Similarly we now seek for an $C^\ast$-operator valued space where $\langle u, u^{*} \rangle \subset \mathcal{A}$ and $\langle q,q^{*} \rangle \subset \mathcal{A}$ are free with amalgamation over the diagonal.
-We will consider $q$ and $u$ as adjacency operators of explicit infinite graphs.
-One has to consider the construction of these graph as follows.
-First we take an infinite and countable copies of the vertex $V=[N]$ of defined by the adjacency operator $Q$.
-To ease the understanding of the figures one can even consider first infinite copies of the vertex set of the graph defined by $Q$.
-Then we put a tree structure on these copies which degree depends on the dimension $N$ of the operator $Q$.
-More precisely we consider one of the copies as the origin (in the figure denoted $H_0$).
-We consider that this copy has $N$ descendants that are $N$ other copies of the vertex set $[N]$.
-To each vertex of the origin copy $H_0$ we associate uniformly at random one of the $N$ descendants and, in that descendant, we take uniformly at random one of its vertex to receive the ascendant edge.
-We repeat this operation for each descendant, taking at random the vertex set copies among copies never seen before, and so on.
-The following figure sets an example for $N=3$.
+The construction given here is inspired by the quasi-tree construction described by Hermon, Sly and Sousi \cite{hermon2020universality}.
+We will consider $q$ and $u$ as adjacency operators of explicit graphs, meaning that we will give explicit writings of these operators allowing us to then compute $a$ and $p$ moments.
+One has to consider the construction of these graphs as follows.
+First, we take infinite and countable copies of the vertex set $V=[N]$ on which the adjacency operator $Q$ is defined.
+Then we consider each copy as a vertex and we put a tree structure on the set of copies.
+The tree is regular and the degree depends on the dimension $N$ of the operator $Q$.
+More precisely, we consider one of the copies as the origin (denoted by $H_{\emptyset}$ in the \cref{quasi_tree_1}).
+We consider that the origin has $N$ descendants which are $N$ other copies of the vertex set $[N]$.
+To each vertex $x$ of the origin we assign uniformly at random one of the $N$ descendant copies.
+In that descendant, we take uniformly at random one of its vertex $x^\prime$ to receive the ascending edge.
+The edge $(x,x^\prime)$ is represented in blue in \cref{quasi_tree_1} and the adjacency operator that will correspond to the graph defined by the blue edges (after constructing them all) is $u$.
+We repeat this operation for each descendant, taking at random the vertex set copies among the copies never seen before, and so on.
+The following \cref{quasi_tree_1} shows an example for $N=3$.

-The blue edges in the previous figure \ref{quasi_tree_1} are then the the edges associated to the operator $u$.
-Since $u$ is a unit operator, we need to construct its inverse $u^{\ast}$ simultaneously.
-To each blue edge we associate an inverse red edge linking it to its antecedent.
-Also we construct the symmetric graph above the origin where now the red edges corresponding to $u^{\ast}$ are the first drawn and can be seen as descendant and the blue ones corresponding to $u$ are their inverse (see figure \ref{quasi_tree_2}).
+We give simultaneously the construction $u^{\ast}$, inverse of the unit operator $u$.
+To each blue edge we connect an inverse red edge, which connects it to its antecedent.
+We also construct the symmetric graph above the origin, where now the red edges corresponding to $u^{\ast}$ are drawn first and can be seen as descendants, and the blue ones corresponding to $u$ are their inverse (see \cref{quasi_tree_2}).

-Finally it remains to put on each set of vertices the edges corresponding the graph of $Q$ (Figure \ref{quasi_tree} where we took $Q= (1,1,1)^{\top}\cdot(1,1,1)$).
+Finally it remains to place on each set of vertices the edges corresponding to the graph of $Q$ (in \cref{quasi_tree} we considered $Q= (1,1,1)^{\top}\cdot(1,1,1)$).

-The operators $q$ and $u$ we seek for are the adjacency operator of the graph described above.
+The operators $q$ and $u$ we are looking for are the adjacency operators of the graphs described above.
+For instance, the operator $a = u+q$ is the adjacency operator of the graph where we considered the blue and green edges of \cref{quasi_tree}.